 Yes.
 The Military Star card will suspend minimum monthly payments during your deployment, and lower your interest rate to 6%.
 Interest will continue to accrue during your deployment, so the suspended minimum monthly payments aren't really a very good idea, but the lower interest rate can help you pay off your balance.

 This does not happen automatically.
 You must submit the appropriate paperwork and receive notification that your account has been put into deployment status.
 Do not assume it has happened without being notified, and always keep copies of all correspondence.

-One unique feature of the Military Star card is that it offers 0% interest on eligible military clothing (uniform) purchases.
+One unique feature of the Military Star card is that it offers zero percent interest on eligible military clothing (uniform) purchases.
 Unfortunately, this option is only available to Marine Corps, Army, and Air Force patrons, and there may be restrictions.

-If you do not comply with the terms of the card, you will be subject to the penalty interest rate of 18.49%.
+If you do not comply with the terms of the card, you will be subject to the penalty interest rate of 20.24 percent.

 However, it has a pretty bad reputation for messing up payments, not putting in changes of address, and not trying to track down customers who haven't paid their bill.
 I discovered this first-hand last year.
 I thought I had paid my bill in full before a PCS move, only to discover that a gas fill-up hadn't posted before I paid the entire balance.
 I'd owed $47 for several months before I saw the balance on my credit report when I was trying to get a mortgage.
 Our change of address hadn't processed, and they didn't try to reach us by phone or email.
 I was a little frustrated, and who knows how long that debt would have sat on my account if I hadn't applied for a mortgage.